 Areas of rolling terrain on deep, well-drained, white to yellow, sterile sands.
 A xeric plant community that depends on fire to maintain it's ecology.
-Longleaf pine, Turkey oak and Bluejack oak, Wire grass, Partridge pea, Beggars tick, Milk pea, Queen's delight, herbaceous plants and grasses.
+Sand pine, Long-leaf pine, Turkey oak and Bluejack oak, Wire grass, Partridge pea, Beggars tick, Milk pea, Queen's delight, herbaceous plants and grasses.

 Coastal Strand / Dunes

 Sandy, well drained soils along the coastline.
 From the open sands of the upper beach and the dune lines - inland to where more highly developed plant communities are found.

 Beach morning glory, Railroad vine, Sea Oats, Saw Palmetto, Spanish Bayonet, Prickly Pear cactus, Sea grape, Cocoplum, Grey Nicker

 Pictures - Dune & Coastal Strand plants withstand a harsh environment.
 Sea Grape, Sea Oats, Coastal Sea Rocket, Railroad Vine, Bitter Panicgrass are some of the more common ones.
 They help stabilize the shifting sands and reduce erosion from wind and waves.

 In Florida, Coastal scrub habitat occurs in scattered locations on Barrier islands, dunes and sand ridges on both the east and west coasts.
 This type of habitat is positioned between the dune line on the ocean side and maritime forest or mangroves on the landward side, it is characterized by the absence of a tree canopy with areas of open sand, dominate plants are low growing shrubs and herbs.